 Very rarely, it is possible that Postman might be making invalid requests to your API server.
 You can confirm this by checking your server logs (if available).
 We’re always watching out for these cases, so get in touch with us if you believe Postman is misbehaving.
 Let us know on our GitHub issue tracker if you feel that Postman is not working as intended.

-If you configure a very short timeout in Postman, the request may timeout before completing, resulting in the error block above.
+If you configure a very short timeout in Postman, the request might timeout before completion, resulting in the error block above.
 Try increasing the timeout to avoid this issue.

 If your server sends incorrect response encoding errors, or invalid headers, Postman will fail to interpret the response, causing the error above.